Commuted Pension Guide: Maximize Your Retirement Benefits

 3

-Is commuted pension tax-free for government employees?
+Is a commuted pension tax-free for government employees?

 Yes, for government employees, the commuted portion of the pension is fully tax-free under Section 10(10A) of the Income Tax Act.